ggioko/dreams-backend/README.md

  * 24/02: Renamed "Interface (Iteration 1)" to "Iteration 1" to avoid confusing students who missed the part of section 3 saying you don't need to implement the entire interface.
 The interface in section 6 covers topics broader than iteration 1.
  * 24/02: Updated the description of `auth_login_v1` to state "and returns their `auth_user_id` value".
 Removing the use of token as it has been confusing.
  * 25/02: Added `auth_user_id` parameter to `search_v1` function
+ * 26/02: Clarified that `channel_leave_v1`, `channel_addowner_v1`, `channel_removeowner_v1` are not required to be implemented in iteration 1.
+These 3 functions exist in `src/channel.py` stub, however they were not included in the interface.
+This is because we removed them from the interface for iteration 1, but forgot to remove them from the stub files.
+So therefore you do not have to implement them.

 ## Contents